burakssener/Kesis/basicsocial/readme.md

 * People can share posts the groups that they choosed.
 * can see all the posts from the groups that they joined

+To show all options people's group and all posts that from the groups that they joined, I used this SQLite3 and and Jinja2 template.
 For the database I used SQL library function of cs50.
-To show all options people's group and all posts that from the groups that they joined, I used this SQlİT and Jinja2 template

 /groups:
+In the groups there is 2 different part.

 /profile: